What caregivers need to know

 before bringing amazing young people to

-The Safe Calm Place
+The Safe Calm Place:

 Therapy involves you, too!

 You are the number one person who will be guiding your child on their healing journey.
-And even though this role can be so challenging, it is the most necessary and ultimately the most rewarding.
+Even though this role can be so challenging, it is the most necessary and ultimately the most rewarding.
 And it will be easier if you come, be present, and participate in sessions when needed.
 If you have questions about this, always feel free to ask.
 Participation will look different for everyone so it is typical that we will continuously discuss this part of therapy.